Build Your Quiver

 A great analogy would be that of golf.
 If you were to play 18 holes, you certainly wouldn’t use the same club for every shot.
 Rather, your club would change based on the distance from the hole, the weather conditions, etc. Well that same concept applies to surfing.
 So how do you ensure that you have the perfect board for the given conditions?
 Build Your Quiver.

 Your quiver should be a reflection of the conditions that you usually surf.
-The ideal quiver typically includes a stand up paddle board for flat days, a longboard for small days, a retro-fish or hybrid shape for junky days, and a shortboard for those juicy days.
-You can always add more, but having these four shapes will undoubtedly improve your surfing and increase your time in the water.
+The ideal quiver typically includes a longboard for tiny days, a mid-length (coming soon) for playful days, and a shortboard or groveler for those juicy days.
+You can always add more, but having these three shapes will undoubtedly improve your surfing and increase your time in the water.

 But the cost?
 Yes, building a quiver is costly and it can take some time.
 But keep in mind that there’s no rush here.
 The idea is to slowly build your quiver over time so you eventually have the ideal board for the given conditions.
 And because Paragon Surfboards are more affordable than other surfboards, building a quiver is actually feasible.